r0hankrishnan/r0hankrishnan/README.md

 # Hi, I'm Rohan.

-#### I like using data to solve hard problems.
+#### I like using data to solve interesting problems.

-I hold two Bachelor of Science degrees: one in Economics with a minor in Applied Statistics and another in Business Information Systems with a certificate in Business Analytics.
+I hold two honors Bachelor of Science degrees: one in Economics with a minor in Applied Statistics and another in Business Information Systems with a certificate in Business Analytics.
 Understading how data can be used to solve ambigous and important problems has been the focus of both my degree programs.
 I am passionate about making sure that any analysis I do has **tangible** business impact.
+I am currently pursuing an M.S.E. in Data Science at the Univeristy of Pennsylvania.

-I'm currently seeking full time roles in data analystics, business intelligence, and product analytics.
+I'm currently seeking summer internships in data science, data analytics, and product analytics.
 Please don't hesitate to reach out with any questions!

-My pinned repositories below are examples of my work in using Python and R to manage/clean/analyze/draw business insights from complex dataand create internal data products like dashboards.